thindil/steamsky/MODDING.md

 ### General informations
 - Open file *game.dat* in *data* directory and edit line which starts with SkillsNames.
-- Each value for skills must be separated by coma and space: `, `
+- Each value for skills must be separated by comma and space: `, `
 - Whole SkillsNames entry must be done in one line (if your text editor have automatic line wrap enabled, don't forget to fix it).